madoriathomas/capstone/README.md

 The target is the ‘topic’ column in which there are 8 categories: TECHNOLOGY, HEALTH, WORLD, ENTERTAINMENT, SPORTS, BUSINESS, NATION, and SCIENCE.
 Each topic has 15000 rows except for ‘SCIENCE’ with only 3774.

+Not used: I have a demo "data_scrape" notebook I created using the NewsCatcherAPI.
+The "scrape_news_articles.csv" containing the results is also available with an extra 31994 rows of data, but I kept it on standby for simplicity.

 ***
 ## Methods

+First, I cleaned the data before diving into the modeling process.
+As with the common NLP procedure, I lowercased, tokenized, lemmatized, removed stop words, and vectorized.</br>
+Second, I tried multiple iterations of random forest classifers, knearest neighbors, and multinominalNB before my final model.

 ***
 ## Results

+The final model which is a MultinominalNB with an alpha tuned to 0.25 ended up as the best model.
+Accuracy was at 80% while recall and preceision were both at 81%.

 ***
 ## Recommendations